colbyveal/produce_api/README.md

 `docker container ps`

-This will return information about the container, as well as the container id
+This will return information about the container, as well as the container id.

 Once the container is running, the server is running with-in.
-You can make requests to the server that is running in the container the same way you do with a server running locally, at port `127.0.0.1:5000`
+You can make requests to the server that is running in the container the same way you do with a server running locally, at port `127.0.0.1:5000`.

 To kill the docker container:

 `docker kill <container id>`

+## Github Actions

+This repo has testing setup via Github Actions that runs our tests with each push to the repository.
+This can be found in the `.github/workflows` folder.
+You can view runs test via the [Actions](https://github.com/colbyveal/produce_api/actions) tab.

+The structure of the pipeline is `Run Unit Tests -> Run Integration Tests -> Publish Test Results`.